 The commitment figure is calculated pursuant to the 3rd chapter of the 4th Austrian Derivatives Risk Calculation and Reporting Ordinance (Derivate-Risikoberechnungs- und Meldeverordnung, DeRiMV), as amended.
-The overall risk for derivative instruments which are not held for hedging purposes is limited to 60 % of the overall net value of the fund assets.

-Sight deposits and deposits at notice with terms not exceeding 12 months may amount to up to 25 % of the fund assets.
+Sight deposits and deposits at notice with terms not exceeding 12 months may amount to up to 49 % of the fund assets.
 No minimum bank balance is required.